AlexGuidace/alexguidace.github.io/README.md

 # Description

-A portfolio website of my software development projects.
+A portfolio website of my software development projects and more information about me.

 #